-In Quebec, grain-fed cattle farming is governed by a mandatory on-farm certification program.
-Integrating all the requirements of the Canadian On-Farm Food Safety Program for veal production, the Quebec Certified Grain-Fed Veal program also includes criteria for the selection of young calves, calf-rearing sites, animal welfare and feeding of grain-fed calves.
+In Quebec, grain-fed cattle farming is governed by a mandatory on-farm certification program : the Quebec Certified Grain-Fed Veal program.
+It integrates all the requirements of the Verified Veal program, the Canadian On-Farm Food Safety Program for veal production, as well as additional criteria for the selection of young calves, calf-rearing sites, animal welfare and feeding of grain-fed calves.
 The program contains a total of almost 80 criteria.

 To guarantee the impartiality of the certification process, control of compliance with the program is entrusted to external auditors.
 These auditors verify compliance with each of the criteria based on a cycle that involves external, internal and random audits.